PJM Glossary

 Critical Energy Infrastructure Information (CEII)

-The Federal Energy Regulatory Commission (FERC) defines Critical Energy Infrastructure Information (CEII) as specific engineering, vulnerability, or detailed design information about proposed or existing critical infrastructure (physical or virtual) that relates details about the production, generation, transmission, or distribution of energy; could be useful to a person planning an attack on critical infrastructure; is exempt from mandatory disclosure under the Freedom of Information Act; and gives strategic information beyond the location of the critical infrastructure.
+Specific engineering, vulnerability or detailed design information about proposed or existing critical infrastructure (physical or virtual) that relates details about the production, generation, transmission or distribution of energy; could be useful to a person planning an attack on critical infrastructure; is exempt from mandatory disclosure under the Freedom of Information Act; and gives strategic information beyond the location of the critical infrastructure.

 Current